 The last part of the century also saw the completion of the Brooklyn Bridge, which began operation in 1883.
 The bridge allowed residents to travel easily back and forth to Manhattan, something many Brooklynites still do every day.
 In 1894 the residents voted to take part in the consolidation efforts and become a borough of the City of New York.
 Along with Manhattan, The Bronx, Queens, and Richmond (Staten Island).
-This took effect in 1898, but Kings County remained a county of the State of New York.
+Took effect in 1898, but Kings County remained a county of the State of New York.

 Today, Brooklyn’s rich historical background is preserved by the Brooklyn Historical Society.
-They operate a museum, library and educational center devoted to furthering knowledge about the area’s importance.
-Both in the founding of the United States, and the people who have inhabited the land we now call Brooklyn.
+They operate a museum, library, and educational center devoted to furthering knowledge about the area’s importance.
+Both in the founding of the United States, the people who have inhabited the land we now call Brooklyn.

 There’s Something for Everyone

 Brooklyn can appeal to people of many interests in any stage of life.
 Whether you want a morning jog in Brooklyn Bridge Park or a leisurely walk along the Brooklyn Heights Promenade.
-Among its iconic locations is the historic Coney Island that still draws in thousands of visitors since its heyday in the 20th century.
+Among its iconic locations in the historic Coney Island, that still draws in thousands of visitors since its heyday in the 20th century.
 Brooklyn residents can also take it easy at a Brooklyn Cyclones game at the newly revamped MCU Park baseball stadium.